 The code written for Custom Functions code in Testsigma should adhere to the following guidelines for it to be recognised by Testsigma compiler:

 - There are a set of prerequisite import statements that are to be included.
-We need to import the WebDriver Class, CustomTestStep Class and TestStepResult Class.
+We need to import the TestsigmaCustomFunctions, CustomTestStep, ResultConstants, and TestStepResult Class.

-- There should be at least one Class and a constructor present inside the class.
+- There should be at least one Class and a Method present in the code.

-- Before each method/procedure in the Custom Function Class, we need to provide the @CustomTestStep annotation for the compiler to recognise it.
+- Before each method/procedure in the Custom Function Class, we need to provide the @CustomTestStep annotation for the compiler to recognise it as a Custom Function.